theheking/intro-to-r/content/4_dplyr.md

 >
 > * Install and load dplyr package
 > * Apply common dplyr functions to manipulate data in R.
-> * Employ the ‘pipe’ operator to link together a sequence of functions.
+> * Utilise the ‘pipe’ operator to link together a sequence of functions.
-> * Employ the ‘mutate’ function to apply other chosen functions to existing columns and create new columns of data.
+> * Utilise the ‘mutate’ function to apply other chosen functions to existing columns and create new columns of data.
-> * Employ the ‘split-apply-combine’ concept to split the data into groups, apply analysis to each group, and combine the results.
+> * Apply the ‘split-apply-combine’ concept to split the data into groups, apply analysis to each group, and combine the results.

 # Installing packages
 `dplyr` is a package for making data manipulation easier.

-It is a member of the tidyverse family, which is a collection of packages aiming to help transform and better present data.
-In this course, we are learning dplyr and ggplot that have their own unique roles.
+It is a member of the tidyverse family, which is a collection of packages aimed to transform and better present data.
+In this course, we are learning dplyr and ggplot that have their own unique roles visualised below.

 ![tidyverse](../img/tidyverse-package-workflow.png)

-Packages in R are basically sets of additional functions that let you do more stuff in R. The functions we’ve been using, like `str()`, come built into R; packages give you access to more functions.
+Packages in R are basically a collection of functions.
+The functions we’ve been using, like `str()`, come built into R; packages give you access to more functions.
 You need to install a package and then load it to be able to use it.

     install.packages("dplyr") ## install